 The onset of phase 1 of the 500 house Strategic Housing Site at Trough Laithe will see 239 houses coming on stream over the next couple of years.
-The Lancashire County Council assessment at the time of the Outline Planning Application showed a lack of places at primary level within 2km of that site, and a Section condition was imposed on the developer to contribute to school places provision.
+The Lancashire County Council assessment at the time of the Outline Planning Application showed a lack of places at primary level within 2km of that site, and a Section 106 up to a maximum of £1,330,824.60 was imposed on the developer to contribute to school places provision.
 This will mean that there will be no spare capacity at Barrowford County Primary School.